TungusSs/CipherMaster/Win32/Debug/README.md

-# Folder that contains debug version of program woth .exe extension
+# Folder that contains debug version of program with .exe extension